- Code POLS2101

 - analyse different conceptions of refugees;

-- understand the causes of human displacement; and
+- demonstrate an understanding of the causes of human displacement; and

 - consider and assess ways to enhance international relations, national politics and personal ethics so as to cater for this displacement.